manheim/cf_deployer/DETAILS.md

       creation of the component stack.
 The location of the policy json file is assumed to be "config/{create-stack-policy}.json".
-    * override-stack-policy: The name of the override stack policy to be used during the creation of the component stack.
+    * override-stack-policy: The name of the override stack policy to be used during an update of the component stack.
 The location of the policy json file is assumed to be "config/{override-stack-policy}.json".
 Since the override policy is only used occassionally, the most likely use of this setting will be via the `--settings` cli flag, v.s. being